IndraNandagopal/Unsupervised-ML-Myopia-Clusters/README.md

 1. Performed dimensionality reduction with PCA.
 This reduced the number of columns from 14 to 10 features.
     -   preserved 90% of the explained variance in dimensionality reduction.

-2. Further reduced the dataset dimensions with t-SNE and visually inspected the results.
+2. Further reduced the dataset dimensions with t-SNE.

 3. Created a scatter plot of the t-SNE output.
 Looks like there are 5 distinct clusters.